Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 CREATE OR REPLACE TASK CDC
     WAREHOUSE = 'QUERY_WH'
     SCHEDULE = 'USING CRON 0 0 1 1 * UTC'
-    -- We would add a more realistic schedule in production, but this is set ton once a year to avoid accidental credit consumption
-    WHEN system$stream_has_data('CC_DEFAULT_DATA_STREAM')
-AS
+    -- We will not need the schedule once triggered tasks is GA WHEN system$stream_has_data('CC_DEFAULT_DATA_STREAM') AS
 INSERT INTO SCORED_MODEL.SCORED_MODEL.NEW_CC_DEFAULT_DATA